jamie2210/C1_MS2_DCG/README.md

 - Game modal is presented once start button is pressed.
 - Game consists of a timer, time bar and multiple choice questions the user can click to select.
 - When a question is answered correctly it is highlighted in green with a tick icon.
-- When a question is answered incoorectly it is highlighted in black with a cross icon.
+- When a question is answered incorrectly it is highlighted in black with a cross icon.
-- At the end fo the game the score is tallied and revealed in a modal.
+- At the end of the game the score is tallied and revealed in a modal.
-- A comical element has been added to the results modal which is light hearted fun and plays on the characters in the game.
+- A comical element has been added to the results modal which is light-hearted fun and plays on the characters in the game.
 - User stories covered: 3, 11, 12 & 13.

 #### Results Modal